brndnmtthws/conky/.github/pull_request_template.md

 # Checklist
-- [ ] I have described the changes below
+- [ ] I have described the changes
-- [ ] I have linked to any relevant issues
+- [ ] I have linked to any relevant GitHub issues, if applicable
-- [ ] All tests passing
 - [ ] Documentation in `doc/` has been updated
 - [ ] All new code is licensed under GPLv3